-Market risk of the Bank is defined as the risk to the Bank's earnings and capital due to changes in the market interest rate or prices of securities, foreign exchange, commodities and equities as well as volatilities of changes.
+Market risk of the Bank is defined as the risk to the Bank's earnings and capital due to changes in the market interrest rate or prices of securities, foreign exchange, commodities and equities as well as volatilities of changes.
 The Bank assumes market risk in its lending and deposit taking businesses and in its investment activities, including position taking and trading.
 The market risk is managed in accordance with the investment policies, which are approved by the Board.
-These policies ensure that operations in securities, foreign exchange and derivatives are conducted in accordance with sound and acceptable business practices and are as per the extant regulatory guidelines.

-laws governing transactions in financial securities and the financial environment.
+These policies ensure that operations in securities, foreign exchange and derivatives are conducted in accordance with sound and acceptable business practices and are as per the extant regulatory guidelines, laws governing transactions in financial securities and the financial environment.
 The salient features of the market risk at the Bank are as under:

-- Bank has exposures such as T Bills held in AFS category in "Banking Book" which is valued at carrying cost. - Bank also has foreign exchange exposures which are marked to market for valuation - The Bank has detailed policies covering ALM, Market Risk, investments and foreign exchange risk management.
+- Bank has exposures such as T Bills held in AFS category in "Banking Book" which is valued at carrying cost. - Bank also has foreign exchange exposures which are marked to market for valuation.

+The Bank has detailed a light exposure ALMA Market Birth in the state of the state of - The Bank has detailed policies covering ALM, Market Risk, investments and foreign exchange risk management.